miguelrisero/betterpic-web-content/blog/ai-generated-headshots.md

 ### Balancing tech and authenticity

-Now, for the final piece of the puzzle—balancing technology with authenticity.
+Now, for the final piece of the puzzle on [AI generated headshots](https://www.betterpic.io/blog/ai-generated-headshots) is balancing technology with authenticity.

 Yes, AI is cool, and yes, it can do amazing things.
 But at the end of the day, your personal brand is about you—your story, your values, your unique qualities.